krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_messaging.md

   - Best-effort ordering
   - Durability and redundancy – Standard queues ensure high durability by storing multiple copies of each message across multiple AWS Availability Zones.
   - Visibility timeout – Amazon SQS allows you to configure a visibility timeout to control how long a message stays hidden after being received, ensuring that other consumers do not process the message until it has been fully handled or the timeout expires.
+  - If a message is not deleted by the consumer, it stays in the queue until this period expires.
+You can configure from 60 seconds (1 minute) to 14 days (336 hours)
 - FIFO
   - High throughput – When you use batching, FIFO queues process up to 3,000 messages per second per API method ( 300 API calls/s * batch of 10 message)
   - Exactly-once processing – FIFO queues deliver each message once and keep it available until you process and delete it.